 When Leo Fender introduced the world to his newest creation, the Stratocaster, nobody could possibly have known it would change the face of contemporary music forever.
-Now, it's back to the basics!
-Between the fast-action maple neck, comfort-contoured alder body, three single-coil pickups, and standard synchronized tremolo - this is where the tradition began, and it still carries on today in the surprisingly playable and affordable Standard Series Stratocaster.Fender Standard Stratocaster Features at a Glance:
+Now it's back to the basics!
+The fast-action maple neck, the comfort-contoured alder body, three single-coil pickups and standard synchronized tremolo - this is where the tradition began and still carries on today in the surprisingly playable, pleasantly affordable Standard Series Stratocaster.Fender Standard Stratocaster Features at a Glance:

-- Lightweight alder body with 3-ply white pickguard and shielded body cavities
+- Lightweight alder body with three-ply white pickguard and shielded body cavities

 - Three standard, single-coil Strat pickups

-- Maple neck and fingerboard with modern C-shape and satin polyester finish
+- Maple neck and rosewood fingerboard with modern "C" shape and satin polyester finish

-Lightweight alder body with 3-ply white pickguard and shielded body cavities
+Lightweight alder body with three-ply white pickguard and shielded body cavities

 It doesn't get any more basic than this.
-The Standard Series Stratocaster features a lightweight, comfort-contoured alder body which has actually changed very little since the first Strats rolled off the production lines in 1954.
+The Standard Series Stratocaster features a lightweight, "comfort contoured" alder body which has actually changed very little since the first Strats rolled off the production lines in 1954.
 However, this new version actually has shielded body cavities for reduced hum and quieter operation than you'd get with a vintage 1950s Strat.
-A 3-ply white pickguard completes the classic look.
+A three-ply white pickguard completes the classic look.
 Oh, and that low sticker price is pretty nice, too.

 Three standard, single-coil Strat pickups

 The Stratocaster was the first production line guitar with three pickups, and it's no surprise that this basic configuration is just as popular today as it was in 1954.
-So your new Standard Stratocaster comes from the factory with three standard Strat single-coil pickups with vintage-style ceramic magnets.
-Way back in the 1950s and 1960s, players had to carefully fiddle with their 3-position blade switch to get those in between pickup combinations.
+So your new Standard Stratocaster comes from the factory with three standard Strat single-coil pickups with vintage style ceramic magnets.
+Way back in the 1950s and '60s, players had to carefully fiddle with their three-position blade switch to get those "in between" pickup combinations.
 Don't worry.
-Your new Standard Strat comes with a modern 5-way blade switch for instant access to all the cool Strat tones.
+Your new Standard Strat comes with a modern five-way blade switch for instant access to all the cool Strat tones.

-Maple neck and fingerboard with modern C-shape and satin polyester finish
+Maple neck and rosewood fingerboard with modern "C" shape and satin polyester finish

 Leo Fender wasn't a guitar player.
 In fact, he got his start repairing radios.
 So he had no idea that guitars weren't supposed to have maple necks.
-In time, those blonde maple necks and fingerboards became a Fender trademark, though the company eventually offered rosewood fingerboards on most of its models.
-This Standard Strat has a maple neck and fingerboard that helps deliver the classic Strat spank and sparkle.
-In keeping with contemporary tastes, this Strat has a more modern C-shaped maple neck with a satin polyester finish.
+In time, those blond maple necks and fingerboards became a Fender trademark, though the company eventually offered rosewood fingerboards on most of its models.
+This Standard Strat has the maple neck, but adds the rosewood fingerboard for a warmer, more traditional sound, look and feel.
+In keeping with contemporary tastes, this Strat has a more modern "C" shape maple neck with a satin polyester finish.

-- Vintage style tremolo with high-mass bridge block
+- Bridge/Tailpiece: Vintage style tremolo with high mass bridge block

-A real Strat - and it's really affordable!
+The Fender Standard Series Stratocaster is a real Strat - really affordable!

 NOTE: This product is available in the United States only - no international sales.